zanibbi/SymbolScraper/README.md

 ## Installation

 **Dependencies:** Make sure that both Maven (3.6.0 for us - other versions may work fine) and Java 1.8 are installed on your system.
+Perl is also used to generate the bash scripts used to run the program more easily.

+**Operating System:** While this code should work on Windows systems as well, we have only tested on Linux and MacOS X so far.

 From the current directory, issue ``make``.
 This will run the Maven build system, download dependencies, etc., compile source files and generate .jar files in ``./target``.
-Maven will also install the resulting .jar files.
+Finally, a bash script ``bin/sscraper`` is generated, so that the program can be easily be used in different directories.

 The ``pom.xml`` file can be modified to change the Maven build parameters.

+## Bash Script

+The ``sscraper`` bash script for processing directories of PDF files can be invoked using:

+	sscraper [-b] inDir outDir

+where inDir and outDir are directories containing PDFs to process and place XML output files respectively.
+Use the '-b' flag to also generate copies of each PDF with bounding boxes in the output directory.

+To process a single file, in this first version you will need to use Java directly (see below).

+**Note:** Add the bin/ directory to your execution path (the PATH variable in bash shell) in order to use the command anywhere on your system.

-## Usage
+## Java Usage

-Run using the following:

-	java Main <mode> [op1] [op2] <input dir/file> [output dir]

-or:
+From Java, SymbolScraper is invoked using these parameters:

-	java -jar SymbolScraper.jar <mode> [op1] [op2] <input dir/file> [output dir]
+	java -jar target/SymbolScraper-0.1.0-jar-with-dependencies.jar <mode> [op1] [op2] <input dir/file> [output dir]

-Example: processing PDF files in a directory, writing XML symbol data to a separate output directory:

-	java -jar SymbolScraper.jar -batch -p input_dir output_dir

-## Parameters
+Parameters:

 	<mode>: single file input (default)
 		-batch for input directory containing PDF files